johnvey/smartthings-hd-powerview/README.md

 * set/monitor the vanes level
 * execute scenes

-The benefit of using this is that there is no requirement for the default Powerview Connect web service or other middlemen like IFTTT--your SmartThings hub will communicate directly with the PowerView hub. **Note:** due to the way SmartThings works, a connection to the ST cloud is still required.
+The benefit of using this is that there is no requirement for the default PowerView Account web service or other middlemen like IFTTT--your SmartThings hub will communicate directly with the PowerView hub. **Note:** due to the way SmartThings works, a connection to the ST cloud is still required.

 This project currently does *not* support:
 * reading/editing rooms